idaholab/moose/docs/content/documentation/modules/tensor_mechanics/index.md

 !!! info "Three Tensors Are Required for a Mechanics Problem"
     The three tensors that must be defined for any mechanics problem are the the strain $\boldsymbol{\epsilon}$ or strain increment, elasticity tensor $\boldsymbol{\mathcal{C}}$, and the stress $\boldsymbol{\sigma}$.
 Optional tensors include stress-free strain (also known as an eigenstrain) $\boldsymbol{\epsilon}_0$ and additional stress $\boldsymbol{\sigma}_0$.

-!image docs/media/tensor_mechanics-IntroPlugNPlay.png width=800 float=right caption=Figure 1: Tensors required to fully describe a mechanics material.
+!media docs/media/tensor_mechanics-IntroPlugNPlay.png width=800 float=right caption=Figure 1: Tensors required to fully describe a mechanics material.

 At times, a user may need to define multiple mechanics properties over a single block.
 For this reason, all material properties can be prepended by a name defined by the input parameter `base_name`.